Del Ballard Jr.: Bowling career

 Ballard entered the PBA Tour in 1982 at the age of 19.
 He won two titles in 1987, including his first major at the U.S. Open Championship which earned him a then-record $100,000.
 In 1988, Ballard won his second major, the ABC Masters.
 (The Masters was not considered a PBA Tour event at the time, but is now recognized as a PBA title and a major).
 He went on to win two additional majors, the 1989 Firestone Tournament of Champions and the 1993 U.S. Open.
 In 1991, he had his most successful year on the tour, making nine final round appearances and winning four titles, but he was beaten out for PBA Player of the Year by David Ozio.
-He won 13 PBA Titles in his career (all between 1987–1993) and has career total earnings of $1,176,912.
+He won 13 PBA Titles in his career (all between 1987 and 1993) and has career total earnings of $1,176,912.

 In his career, Ballard cashed in 287 of 518 tournaments.
 He had a 30–21 record in televised PBA finals, with a 216.29 average.
 He made 35 top-5 finishes while making it all the way to the final match 17 times, compiling an impressive 13–4 record in those matches.

 No longer an active bowler on the standard PBA Tour, Ballard continues to work on tour as a ball rep/coach for Storm.
 He managed the Motown Muscle PBA League team for several years, while wife Carolyn managed the NYC Kingpins.